COVID-19: Nomenclature

 During the initial outbreak in Wuhan, the virus was commonly called "coronavirus" and "Wuhan coronavirus", and the disease was referred to by the same terms and sometimes as "Wuhan pneumonia".
-In the past, many diseases have been named after geographical locations, such as the Spanish flu, Middle East respiratory syndrome, and Zika virus.
+In the past, many diseases have been named after geographical locations, such as the Spanish flu, Japanese encephalitis, Middle East respiratory syndrome, and Zika virus.
 In January 2020, the World Health Organization (WHO) recommended 2019-nCoV and 2019-nCoV acute respiratory disease as interim names for the virus and disease per 2015 guidance and international guidelines against using geographical locations or groups of people in disease and virus names to prevent social stigma.
 The official names COVID‑19 and SARS-CoV-2 were issued by the WHO on 11 February 2020 with COVID-19 being shorthand for "coronavirus disease 2019".
 The WHO additionally uses "the COVID‑19 virus" and "the virus responsible for COVID‑19" in public communications.